-This policy should be considered in the context that the Local Pension Board assists the administering authority in complying with regulations and is not a decision making body.
+This policy should be considered in the context that the Local Pension Board assists in complying with regulations and is not a decision making body.
 It is not therefore anticipated that any significant conflict of interst will arise.
-This policy has been established as the agreed framework for Hillingdon Council, as the Scheme Manager of the Hillingdon Pension Fund to effectively apply the three step approach of identifying, monitoring and managing conflicts of interest including but not limited to the consideration of actual or potential conflicts related to stewardship matters.
+This policy has been established as the agreed framework for the Council, as the administering authority of the Fund to effectively apply the three step approach of identifying, monitoring and managing conflicts of interest including but not limited to the consideration of actual or potential conflicts related to stewardship matters.